Kim Kardashian: KKW Beauty, KKW Fragrances, and Skims (2017–2019)

 With sisters Kourtney and Khloé, she launched the fashion boutique chain Dash with an initial store in Calabasas, California.
 The chain operated between 2006 and 2018.
 In 2017, Kardashian launched both her beauty and fragrance lines, KKW Beauty and KKW Fragrance.

 Kardashian and Laverne Cox co-executive produced the Lifetime reality competition series, Glam Masters, which premiered in February 2018.
 The eight-episode series revolved around aspiring beauty bloggers who competed for the title of "Glam Master"; prizes for the winner included collaborating with Kardashian on a makeup line for KKW Beauty and the opportunity to join her "glam squad".
 Kardashian and the series' winner, Argenis Pinal teamed up on an eyeshadow sticks line for KKW Beauty, named "Créme Color Sticks".
 She made a cameo appearance in the heist film Ocean's 8, which was released on June 8, 2018.
 Kardashian's next project was the hidden camera-prank reality series, You Kiddin' Me.
 Co-executive produced by Kardashian and Lionsgate Television, the web series premiered on Facebook Watch in September 2018.
 She appeared alongside her sisters and mother Kris Jenner in the premiere episode of the series.
 In November, Kardashian and Kris appeared in the NBC special, A Legendary Christmas with John and Chrissy.

 In May 2019, Kardashian appeared in the music video for DJ duo Dimitri Vegas & Like Mike and Paris Hilton's single, "B.F.A.
 (Best Friend's Ass)".
 After announcing a new range of shapewear called Kimono in June, Kardashian was heavily criticized over the name of the brand, which critics argued disrespected Japanese culture and ignored the significance behind the traditional outfit.
 Following the launch of the range, the hashtag #KimOhNo began trending on Twitter and the mayor of Kyoto wrote to Kardashian to ask her to reconsider the trademark on Kimono.
 In response to public pressure, she announced that she would change the name.
 However, Japanese trade minister Hiroshige Seko stated that he would still be dispatching patent officials for a meeting at the U.S. Patent and Trademark Office, and that Japan would keep an eye on the situation.
 In August 2019, she rebranded the shapewear company to the name "Skims".
-Co-founded by Kardashian, British businesswoman Emma Grede, and Swedish entrepreneur Jens Grede, Skims launched the following month as a DTC operation via its webstore and shortly after, was made available via multiple retail websites.
+Co-founded by Kardashian, Swedish entrepreneur Jens Grede, and British businesswoman Emma Grede, Skims launched the following month as a DTC operation via its webstore and shortly after, was made available via multiple retail websites.
 The brand has been recognized and praised for its inclusive sizing and apparel shades; its celebrity branding—including musicians, actors, and athletes—has received significant media attention and achieved prominence in popular culture.
 Since its launch, Skims has expanded to a variety of loungewear, swimwear, activewear, women's apparel, menswear, and unisex clothing.